Best AI Robo-Advisor Alternatives for Young Investors in 2026

 Do I need a lot of money to start?

 No, and that is the point of most tools aimed at younger investors.
-Micro-investing apps like Acorns invest spare change, SoFi lets you start small inside one app, and a connected assistant like Walnut works with whatever you already hold at your broker.
-Some brokers do enforce small per-order minimums on fractional trades, so a basket of several stocks needs a modest amount to spread across them.
+Micro-investing apps like Acorns invest spare change, SoFi and M1 let you start small with fractional shares, and a connected assistant like Walnut works with whatever you already hold at your broker.
+Some brokers do enforce small per-order minimums on fractional trades, so a portfolio of several stocks needs a modest amount to spread across them.

 What is the difference between a robo-advisor and an AI investing assistant?